tophergates/mobile-web-specialist/02-offline-first/13-intro-service-worker.md

 # 02.13: INTRODUCING SERVICE WORKER
-Now that we are familiar with the problem, it's time to introduce the solution - the Service Worker.
+Now that we are familiar with the problem, it's time to introduce the solution - the `Service Worker`.
 This is a relatively new browser feature that we will begin to explore starting in the next lesson!

 - - -